 The following shows the status of swarm nodes

-2. Create a docker swarm container with HSPC volume
+2. Create a docker swarm container with persistent volume dynamically created by HSPC

 Use the following command to create docker service with HSPC volume.
 In this example, the new docker service: service3 with HSPC volume serviceVol3 was deployed to worker1 node.